 Superintendent Perry is a native Oregonian, raised in the coastal community of Reedsport.
 She attended college at Oregon universities, earning bachelor’s and master’s degrees in education at Western Oregon University and an administrative license from Portland State University.

-She also has an entrepreneurial background as her husband and family are small business owners, and she values the perspective she’s gained about business and its connection to education from her family’s business endeavors.
+Superintendent Perry has an entrepreneurial background as her husband and family are small business owners, and she values the perspective she’s gained about business and its connection to education from her family’s business endeavors.

 Being engaged with the community is important to Superintendent Perry, and she serves on several local and state educational and civic boards to develop and grow community partnerships.
-She is part of the Governor’s Council for Educator Advancement, Family Building Blocks, Salem Rotary, Marion and Polk County Early Learning Hubs, South Metro-Salem Stem Hub Executive Committee, Confederation of Oregon School Administrators, and Oregon Association of School Executives.
+She is part of the Governor’s Council for Educator Advancement, Family Building Blocks, Salem Rotary, Marion and Polk County Early Learning Hubs, South Metro-Salem STEM Hub Executive Committee, Confederation of Oregon School Administrators, and Oregon Association of School Executives.
 She works closely with government agencies, local law enforcement, the faith community, and area businesses and nonprofit organizations because she believes a community that works together can provide the highest level of education and care for students.